 (E) suspension of a license to operate a health care facility, long term care facility, assisted living facility, or a similar facility in any state.

-(b) Concerning subsection (a)(7) of this section, DADS may consider exculpatory information provided by any person described in §90.11(d) of this subchapter and grant a license if DADS finds that person able to comply with the rules in this chapter.
+(b) Concerning subsection (a)(7) of this section, HHSC may consider exculpatory information provided by any person described in §551.11(d) of this subchapter and grant a license if HHSC finds that person able to comply with the rules in this chapter.

-(c) DADS does not issue a license to an applicant to operate a new facility if the applicant has a history of any of the following actions during the five-year period preceding the date of the application:
+(c) HHSC does not issue a license to an applicant to operate a new facility if the applicant has a history of any of the following actions during the five-year period preceding the date of the application:

 (1) revocation of a license to operate a health care facility, long term care facility, assisted living facility, or similar facility in any state;

-(2) debarment or exclusion from the Medicare or Medicaid programs by the federal government or a state; or
+(2) debarment or exclusion from the Medicare or Medicaid programs by the federal government or a state;

-(3) a court injunction prohibiting any person described in §90.11(d) of this subchapter from operating a facility.ure
+(3) a court injunction prohibiting any person described in §551.11(d) of this subchapter from operating a facility; or

+(4) failure to comply with or breach of an administrative settlement agreement between the applicant and HHSC.

 (d) Only final actions are considered for purposes of subsections (a)(7) and (c) of this section.
 An action is final when routine administrative and judicial remedies are exhausted.
 All actions, whether pending or final, must be disclosed.

-(e) If an applicant for a new license owns multiple facilities, DADS examines the overall record of compliance in all of the applicant's facilities.
+(e) If an applicant for a new license owns multiple facilities, HHSC examines the overall record of compliance in all of the applicant's facilities.
 Denial of a new license will not preclude the renewal of licenses for the applicant's other facilities with a history of compliance with licensing regulations.

-(f) DADS does not approve as meeting licensing standards new beds or the expansion of a facility serving persons with mental retardation or related conditions that participates in the medical assistance program under Title XIX of the Social Security Act, as provided by the Texas Health and Safety Code, §533.062, unless the new beds or the expansion was included in the plan approved by the Health and Human Services Commission (HHSC) in accordance with Texas Health and Safety Code, §533.061.
+(f) HHSC does not approve as meeting licensing standards new beds or the expansion of a facility serving persons with an intellectual disability or related conditions that participates in the medical assistance program under Title XIX of the Social Security Act, as provided by the Texas Health and Safety Code §533A.062 (relating to Plan on Long-term Care for Persons with an Intellectual Disability) , unless the new beds or the expansion was included in the plan as well as the applicant including the approval letter to be approved by HHSC in accordance with Texas Health and Safety Code, §533A.062 .

-(g) If DADS denies an application for a new license, the applicant may request an administrative hearing.
-If DADS refuses to issue a renewal of a license, the licensee may request an informal reconsideration, as specified in §90.18 of this subchapter (relating to Informal Reconsideration) and an administrative hearing.
-An administrative hearing is held under HHSC's rules in 1 TAC Chapter 357, Subchapter I (relating to Hearings Under the Administrative Procedure Act).
+(g) If HHSC denies an application for a new license, the applicant may request an administrative hearing.
+If HHSC refuses to issue a renewal of a license, the licensee may request an informal reconsideration, as specified in §551.18 of this subchapter (relating to Informal Reconsideration) and an administrative hearing.
+An administrative hearing is held under HHSC's rules in 1 TAC, Chapter 357, Subchapter I (relating to Hearings Under the Administrative Procedure Act).

 §551.18.
 Informal Reconsideration.

-(a) Before the institution of proceedings to revoke or suspend a license or deny an application for the renewal of a license, the Texas Department of Human Services (DHS) gives the license holder:
+(a) Before the institution of proceedings to revoke or suspend a license or deny an application for the renewal of a license, HHSC gives the license holder:

 (1) notice by personal service or by registered or certified mail of the facts or conduct alleged to warrant the proposed action; and

-(2) an opportunity to show compliance with all requirements of law for the retention of the license by sending the director of Long Term Care-Regulatory a written request for an informal review.
+(2) an opportunity to show compliance with all requirements of law for the retention of the license by sending the director of HHSC a written request for an informal review.
 The request must:

-(A) be postmarked within ten days of the date of DHS's notice and be received in the state office of the director of Long Term Care-Regulatory within ten days of the date of the postmark; and
+(A) be postmarked within ten days of the date of HHSC’s notice and be received in the state office of the director of HHSC within ten days of the date of the postmark; and

-(B) contain specific documentation refuting DHS's allegations.
+(B) contain specific documentation refuting HHSC’s allegations.